AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 | Owner | No		  |

 > [!Note]
 > You can access stream metadata and tags through Metadata API and Tags API respectively.
-Metadata and tags are associated with streeams and can be used as search criteria.
+Metadata and tags are associated with streams and can be used as search criteria.
 See [below](#Stream_Metadata_search_topic) for more information.

 #### Request
 Search for streams using the REST API and specifying the optional `query` parameter: